GTmmiller/backlog_puller/README.md

 Setup
 =====

-Make sure you have python 2.8.x installed.
+Make sure you have python 2.7.x installed.

 That's it!
 The `backloggery-puller` module only relies on The Python Standard Library to work properly.
+Other versions of Python 2 might work, but they haven't been tested

 Usage
 =====

-`backloggery-puller` consists of two major components: A GamesRequest that pulls the raw HTML from The Backloggery, and the BacklogHTMLParser that converts the raw html into more useful forms.
+`backloggery-puller` consists of two major components: A GamesRequest that pulls the raw HTML from The Backloggery, and the BacklogHTMLParser that converts the raw html into more useful output.

 **For example:**
 ```python